smartmate/apps/examples/vacationsApprovalAWSLambdas/README.md

 # Vacation Approval App example using AWS Lambdas

 With Smartmate you have the ability to call custom endpoints in order to manage custom logic outside the Smartmate environment.
-This example explains how to setup a Smartmate App using a AWS Lambda.
+This example explains how to set up a Smartmate App that uses an AWS Lambda function to execute custom logic.

 ## Setup AWS Lambda Project